flutter/website/src/resources/dart-swift-concurrency.md

 For the last step, display the weather value.
 In Flutter, [`FutureBuilder`]({{site.api}}/flutter/widgets/FutureBuilder-class.html) and [`StreamBuilder`]({{site.api}}/flutter/widgets/StreamBuilder-class.html)
-widgets can be used to display the results of a Future in the UI.
+widgets are used to display the results of a Future in the UI.
 The following example uses a `FutureBuilder`:

 <?code-excerpt "lib/async_weather.dart (HomePageWidget)"?>